c-daly/LOGOS/README.md

 LOGOS is a modular platform for adaptive, human-centered AI agents and robots.
 It unites Sophia (reasoning), Apollo (expression/UI), and Talos (embodiment/sensors) in a dynamic, composable agent-tool graph.

 _This repo is currently documentation-only.
-For architecture, principles, and integration guidelines, see the `/docs` folder._
+For architecture, principles, and integration guidelines, please view the links below.

 ## Documentation Roadmap